chrislema/tips-for-later/blog/posts/nobody-likes-discipline.md

 title: Nobody Likes Discipline
 image: "/images/tomasz-wozniak-V62UrdknDCA-unsplash.jpg"
 readingTime: 4 minutes
+excerpt: "<p>Preparing for a game isn’t about just playing the game.
+Preparing for the game requires us to develop stamina.
+And stamina requires discipline.</p>"

 ---
 When I was in high school, playing on the indoor volleyball team, my coach would take us out to a park where there was a sand volleyball court.
 Since I had learned to play on sand, I always thought that was awesome.